opencivicdata/docs.opencivicdata.org/proposals/drafts/ocdid_governance.rst

 * Bottlenecks arising when large amounts of new identifiers are proposed but only a few people have permission to review and approve pull requests.
 * Subject-matter experts and organizations that have extensive experience working with OCDIDs are willing to take greater responsibility, but currently do not have a formal path for doing so.
-* Government entities and other local experts who may wish to contribute to the OCDID repository do not have a clear idea of how the process for contirbution works, making it more difficult for them to justify contributing.
+* Government entities and other local experts who may wish to contribute to the OCDID repository do not have a clear idea of how the process for contribution works, making it more difficult for them to justify contributing.

 We propose to formalize this structure in order to relieve some of the burden on those currently responsible for maintaining the repository, as well as allowing those whose work depends on OCDIDs to have more direct control on their upkeep.